Hardap Dam: Etymology

 The name Hardap derives from the Nama word meaning "nipple" or "wart", which is how the surrounding area of low conical-shaped hills appeared to the early inhabitants.
 There are fishing spots at various points along the northern shore of the lake.
 Permits, and a map of permitted fishing areas, are available from the resort office, or from the magistrate's office in Mariental.

 Flora and fauna

 The area is home to the black rhino, gemsbok, Hartmann's zebra, kudu, ostrich, springbok and steenbok.
-There is also a large variety of bird species can be observed in and around the dam.
-Great White Pelican, cormorant, darter and spoonbill can be seen on the lake itself, as well as fish eagle and a small number of osprey.
+There is also a large variety of bird species to be observed in and around the dam.
+Great White Pelican, cormorant, darter and spoonbill can be seen on the dam itself, as well as fish eagle and a small number of osprey.

 The vegetation in the area is classified as dwarf shrub savanna.
 The following trees occur: camel thorn, wild green-hair tree and buffalo thorn.